-The Interim Order and proposed modified permanent variance apply only to work:
+The permanent variance applies only to work:

-1. That occurs in conjunction with construction of the Alexandria RiverRenew Tunnel Project, a tunnel constructed using advanced shielded mechanical-excavation techniques and involving operation of an TBM;
+1. That occurs in conjunction with construction of the Shoreline Storage Tunnel Project in Cleveland, Ohio, a subaqueous tunnel constructed using advanced shielded mechanicalexcavation techniques and involving operation of an TBM;

 2. In the TBM's forward section (the working chamber) and associated hyperbaric chambers used to pressurize and decompress employees entering and exiting the working chamber; and